Causes of Bad Breath (Halitosis)

-Halitosis, the medical term for persistent bad breath and also known as oral malodor or halitosis, is a very common and treatable condition for many adults.
+Halitosis, the medical term for persistent bad breath and also known as oral malodor, is a very common and treatable oral health condition for many adults.

 Bad breath, medically known as halitosis, can be caused by something you eat, or more seriously, can signify a deeper oral health issue or serious medical issue.
-Here we’ll describe possible causes of common bad breath as well as chronic bad breath or halitosis.
+Here we’ll describe possible causes of bad breath as well as reasons for chronic bad breath or halitosis.

 General Oral Health

 Most bad breath is caused by poor oral hygiene.
 If you don’t clean your teeth and your whole mouth regularly, food particles can remain in your mouth and a sticky buildup of bacteria (also known as plaque) can form on your teeth.
-The uneven surface of your tongue as well as your tonsils can trap food particles and bacteria in the mouth which produce bad breath odor.
-Poor oral hygiene also causes other oral health conditions such as cavities and gum disease which are also associated with bad breath.
+The uneven surface of your tongue as well as your tonsils can trap food particles and bacteria in the mouth which can cause your breath to smell.
+Poor oral hygiene also causes other oral health conditions such as cavities, dental plaque buildup, and gum disease which are also associated with bad breath.
 Keeping a consistent and thorough oral care routine with brushing, flossing, and using mouthwash is one of the best defenses against bad breath.

 Eating Flavorful Food & Drink

 If you’re a big fan of a strong cup of coffee in the morning to start your day, you may have noticed that it can leave you feeling like you have bad breath.
-Coffee can be a cause of bad breath due its intense flavor as well as the effect it has on saliva production.
+Coffee can be a cause of stinky breath due its intense flavor as well as the effect it has on saliva production.
 After drinking coffee, the caffeine leads to a decline in saliva production.
 Less saliva means an increase in odor-causing bacteria.
 It also means any food particles that may linger from your last meal start to break down inside your mouth, leading to bad breath.

 Alcohol consumption is another culprit of bad breath, so the more often you drink - the more likely you are to experience it.
-Drinking alcohol, particularly in excess, causes a decrease in saliva production, which is the best environment for odor-causing bacteria to flourish.
+Drinking alcohol, particularly in excess, can cause a decrease in saliva production, which is a great environment for odor-causing bacteria to flourish.
 Alcohol not only might cause dry mouth, it can allow bacteria to linger up to 10 hours after you finish drinking.

-In addition to adventurous or spicy foods, diets that are high in sugar and protein can also result in bad breath.
-A diet high in sugar can lead to bad breath and could be the culprit for halitosis due to how sugars interact with the existing bacteria in your mouth.
-The bacteria that naturally exist in your mouth feed on sugars turning sweet treats in to sour smells.
+A diet high in sugar can lead to plaque buildup and bad breath and could be the culprit for halitosis due to how sugars interact with the existing bacteria in your mouth.
+The bacteria that naturally exist in your mouth feed on sugars turning sweet treats into sour smells.

 High-Protein or Low-Carb Diets

-Carbohydrates serve crucial functions in our bodies, and if your diet is low enough in carbs, it can lead to bad breath.
+Carbohydrates serve crucial functions in our bodies, and if your diet is too low in carbs or high in protein, it can lead to bad breath.
 When the body doesn’t get enough carbs due to an extreme diet, this can cause changes to your body’s metabolism as your body starts breaking down other fats and proteins for energy, which can lead to bad breath.

 High-protein foods are sometimes difficult for your body to digest and tend to release sulfurous gases when they don’t metabolize.
 Avoid this by eating a more balanced and nutritious diet including more vegetables and herbs.